WoditorTrans2000/WoditorTranslationGallery/README.md

 MENU - ( :white_check_mark: ) All

-DIALOG - ( :white_check_mark: ) Not all are not translated, due some changes not show up when using the Editor or the translation that i used (2.24Z by Vgperson and Widderune/3.16 by Sugy) are missing the part.
+DIALOG - ( :white_check_mark: ) Not everthing are translated, due some changes not show up when using the Editor or the translation that i used (2.24Z by Vgperson and Widderune/3.16 by Sugy) are missing the part.

 STRINGTABLE - ( ⏳ )